-A positive outcome of the COVID-19 pandemic is that PVR has begun hosting and recording web-based educational opportunities and courses5 which have significantly increased attendance.
+A positive outcome of the COVID-19 pandemic is that PVR has begun hosting and recording webbased educational opportunities3 which have significantly increased attendance.

 Through attendance to PVR education and training, Listers and Assessors can become certified as a Vermont Property Assessor through PVR's Vermont Property Assessor Certification Program (VPACP).
 VPACP creates four levels of designation.
 Each level has prerequisites and requirements, including levels of work experience and training.
 This certification is designed to encourage seasoned and beginning listers to participate and acquire essential knowledge.
 This is particularly important since their work impacts Grand Lists in every municipality in the state.